I had the experience.

 The Leadership Equation

-Island 5: The Inbound Authority Strategist
+Island 5: The Authority Architect

 At its core, the root cause of this issue was a failure in entity resolution.
 AI couldn’t reliably connect my experience, identity, and current authority into one credible professional profile.